-- one other full-credit course numbered above 212;
+- One elective full-credit Math course numbered above 215.

 Combined programs of liberal arts and engineering are available.
 See Pre-Engineering Advising Program.

-Students who are planning to receive licensure in elementary education are required to take Education 260: Curriculum: Math/Science/Social Studies in the Early Childhood Years.
+Students who are planning to receive Ohio licensure in early childhood education are required to take Education 260: Curriculum: Math/Science/Social Studies in the Early Childhood Years.
 No mathematics beyond this course is required to fulfill the State requirement; however, Mathematics 100 would be an excellent choice to help meet Wooster's Learning Across the Disciplines requirements.
-Any student wishing to pursue licensure in elementary education should plan a program carefully with the Department of Education.
-For licensure in middle school or adolescent to young adult/secondary teaching of mathematics, State requirements call for at least a minor in mathematics.
-In addition, either Education 250: Middle School Curriculum Methods and Assessment: Language Arts, Math, Science, Social Studies or Education 316: Curriculum Methods and Assessment in Adolescent and Young Adult Education: Integrated Mathematics is required.
-Mathematics majors seeking certification for teaching middle school or adolescent to young adult/secondary mathematics should plan their program early, in consultation with the Department of Education, and may choose to write a Senior Independent Study Thesis on a topic related to the teaching of adolescent to young adult/secondary mathematics.
+Any student wishing to pursue licensure in early childhood education should plan a program carefully with the Department of Education.
+For licensure in middle school or adolescent to young adult/secondary teaching of mathematics, State requirements call for at least a minor in Mathematics.
+Because specific courses in Education and Mathematics are required for licensure, Mathematics majors seeking licensure for teaching middle school or adolescent to young adult/secondary mathematics should plan their program early, in consultation with the Department of Education.
+These students may choose to write a Senior Independent Study Thesis on a topic related to the teaching of middle school or adolescent to young adult/secondary mathematics.